Categories

 • Frequently Asked Questions:

-"Invisible evaporation": The volatilization of the solution after opening the lid may cause the concentration of reagents (such as primers and probes) to increase, triggering nonspecific amplification.
+"Invisible evaporation": The volatilization of the solution after opening the lid may lead to an increase in the concentration of reagents (such as primers and probes), causing nonspecific amplification.

-“Hot or cold shock”: frequently taking out from -20℃ → opening at room temperature → refreezing can easily lead to protein denaturation or nucleic acid degradation.
+"Hot and cold shock": Frequently taking out from -20℃ → opening at room temperature → refreezing can easily lead to protein denaturation or nucleic acid degradation.

 3. Transportation stability: